-I recently received an email from a home cook who says that he uses a ricer with skin-on small new potatoes.
-One press, and the potato is forced through the die leaving the skins behind in the ricer.
-I'm definitely going to have to give that one a try!
+I recently received an email from a home cook who says he uses a ricer with skin-on small new potatoes.
+One press and the potato is forced through the die, leaving the skins behind in the ricer.
+I'm going to have to give that one a try!

-This style of mashed potato is more accurately called whipped potatoes since a lot of air in incorporated while beating.
-A chef friend told me that this is the way that restaurants often mash their potatoes.
-It's quick, and it increases the volume of the potatoes, making it economical.
+This mashed potato style is more accurately called whipped potatoes since a lot of air is incorporated while beating.
+A chef friend told me this is how restaurants often mash their potatoes.
+It's quick and increases the potatoes' volume, making it economical.

-What looks like a lot of mashed potatoes is actually partly air bubbles.
-He also said that whipped potatoes hold up well in a steam table and are great for piping out of a pastry bag.
+What looks like a lot of mashed potatoes is partly air bubbles.
+He also said that whipped potatoes hold up well on a steam table and are great for piping out of a pastry bag.

-Again, some people find whipped potatoes to be their favorite kind–light and almost fluffy.
+Again, some people find whipped potatoes their favorite kind--light and almost fluffy.
 Others will find them over-processed.
 Again, it's all a matter of taste.
 Make them the way you like them!

 Choose Your Style

-Just like a painter will get a different result with each brush he chooses to use, you'll end up with a different version of the same dish depending on what mashing tool you choose.
+Just like a painter will get a different result with each brush he chooses, you'll end up with a different version of the same dish, depending on what mashing tool you choose.